-We are pleased to announce that Rivacre Valley is introducing a new, more efficient and secure system for reporting your child/children's absence due to illness, called Studybugs.
+Please sign up to the Studybugs App which is a more efficient and secure system for reporting your child/children's absence due to illness.
 If you haven’t already, please get the free Studybugs app, or register on the Studybugs website and use it to tell us whenever your child’s ill and unable to attend school.
 Please follow the link to register your child/children (https://studybugs.com/about/parents).
 Please ensure you notify school on the first day of your child's absence.
 (If we don't hear from you or can't contact you, your child will be entered onto the system as an 'unauthorised absence'.
 Any more than 10 missed sessions per term could incur a Fixed Penalty Notice).

 EVERY MINUTE COUNTS